AI Exam

 Presenting Symptoms

-Chest Pain: The hallmark symptom in MI.
+Chest Pain: The hallmark symptom in MI

-- Duration: Often unremitting for 30–60 minutes.
+- Duration: Commonly unremitting for 30–60 minutes

-Associated Symptoms:
+Associated Symptoms

-- Profuse sweating (diaphoresis) linked to sympathetic activation.
+- Profuse sweating (diaphoresis) linked to sympathetic activation

-- Anxiety or an overwhelming sense of impending doom.
+- Anxiety or a sense of impending doom

 Atypical Presentations

-- Discomfort may be localised to the epigastrium, neck, or back and mistaken for non-cardiac causes like indigestion or musculoskeletal pain.
+- Discomfort may be localised to the epigastrium, neck, or back

 Prodromal Symptoms